Car belonging to head of Quebec City mosque torched

 'A hateful act,' says Labeaume

-Quebec City's mayor expressed concern Wednesday over the increase in incidents targeting the city's Muslim community.
+Quebec City's mayor expressed concern Wednesday over the increase in incidents targeting the mosque and the city's Muslim community.

 "They're adding up, and they can't become a pattern," Regis Labeaume said.
 "It's very worrisome."